zrasmuson/LOTOJA-Database/README.md

 lotoja-database
 ---------------
-Class activity that stores LOTOJA rider information with stats for each checkpoint
+Class activity for CS 2610 at USU to store LOTOJA rider information with stats for each checkpoint.